Luke Donald doesn't miss stress of being No. 1

 Donald has three top-10 finishes in his eight overall starts at Augusta National.
 His best finish was in his first start, when he finished in a tie for third.
 At last week's Tampa Bay Championship, Donald claimed his first top-10 finish of the season with a tie for fourth.

-"I am looking forward to [the Masters] and in recent weeks my game has come together well enough to give me confidence in doing well next month," he said.
+"I am looking forward to and in recent weeks my game has come together well enough to give me confidence in doing well next month," he said.

 Follow T.J.
 Auclair on Twitter, @tj_auclair.